balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 8. User C repeats the procedure outlined for user B in steps 6 and 7.

-## Moderated Group Instant Messaging
+## Centralized Group Instant Messaging

-This use case describes an application that utilizes some instant messaging service to exchange confidential messages among a group of users and employs this specification as part of a scheme to secure that confidentiality among the members as a moderated group.
+This use case describes an application that utilizes some instant messaging service to exchange confidential messages among a group of users and employs this specification as part of a scheme to secure that confidentiality among the members as a centralized group.

 1. User A establishes a messaging thread on the messaging service that includes users B and C.  We presume it can be associated with some unique URI for purposes of identification.

 2. User A generates a new GMBC by creating a genesis block.
-In that block user A includes a reference to the URI of the messaging thread created in step 2, and three group membership "add" operations: one for itself, one for user B, and one for user C.  User A also identifies itself as the moderator of the group by provisioning the genesis block with its own acct URI in the moderator field.
+In that block user A includes a reference to the URI of the messaging thread created in step 2, and three group membership "add" operations: one for itself, one for user B, and one for user C.  User A also identifies itself as the curator of the group by provisioning the genesis block with its own acct URI in the curator field.

 3. User A creates a GK that includes a hash of the GMBC genesis block.